Thinkata/voice-kit/README.md

 ## Examples

-See the [examples/formfiller](./examples/formfiller) directory for a complete working example.
+See the [examples/formfiller](./examples/formfiller) directory for a complete working example of a **Product Feedback Form** - a non-PII use case demonstrating voice-powered form filling for product reviews and feedback collection.

 ## Contributing